EQ Traders Corner

 Tinkering

-NPCs to certify a you the secondary profession of tinkering can be found in a little tent on the Butcherblock Mountain (BBM) docks, an NPC in the Gnomeland Security area of Steamfont, and in Kelethin.
+NPCs to certify a you the secondary profession of tinkering can be found in a little tent on the Butcherblock Mountain (BBM) docks, an NPC in the Gnomeland Security area of Steamfont, and in Kelethin, Qeynos and Freeport.
 Standing beside these Master Tinkers will be a trainer/vendor selling tinkering blueprints, which are your basic tinkering recipes.

 Not all vendors carry all the basic blueprints, however.
 The Kelethin tinkering vendor only sells the Apprentice Blueprints, which stop at 110 skill; the vendor at the docks in BBM sells only up through the Dabbler's Blueprints (210 skill); the vendor in Steamfont sells all the vendored blueprints, including the higher-end recipes.
 At the higher levels, there will also be chest-dropped blueprints for rare items.
 Since there is no broker search specifically for the tinkering class, you can search the market on "Blueprint:" to find the dropped recipes.
 (The colon will make sure that you're not getting all the vendor-sold Blueprints that players are reselling.)
 Make sure when you buy your first blueprints that you also buy and scribe your six tinkering reaction arts from the vendor.

-After skill 100 in transmuting, transmuters must create adornments from the vendor-sold Enigma of Transmuting books and/or from the chest-dropped Enigma of Transmuting Advanced books in order to skill up.
-The vendor-sold enigmas are from vendors located in Kelethin and the Butcherblock docks, off the NPCs standing next to your transmuting instructor.
-Make sure when you're there to pick up your first transmuting enigma, that you also buy and scribe your six transmuting reaction arts.
+To level the adorning skill, you must create adornments from the vendor-sold Essential Adornments books and/or from the chest-dropped Advanced Adornments books in order to skill up.
+The vendor-sold books are from vendors located in Freeport, Qeynos, Kelethin, and the Butcherblock docks, off the NPCs standing next to your adorning instructor.

-Enigma volume numbers are based on tier, so Enigma of Transmuting Volume 1 will be your basic tier 1 book, the dropped Enigma of Transmuting Advanced Volume 1 will be your "rare" book (for making fabled and legendary adornments).
-Again, only the adornments from these specific books with Transmuting in the name will allow a transmuter to gain skill past 100.
-I will be covering the other adornment books in the guide to follow this one.
+Volume numbers are based on tier, so Essential Adornments Vol 1 will be your basic tier 1 book, the dropped Advanced Adornments Vol 1 will be your "rare" book (for making fabled and legendary adornments).

 Other Books